 - Survey Junkie: This highly-rated market research company will pay you to take online surveys, and you can redeem your points for Amazon gift cards.

-- Drop Rewards: Drop is a great source of passive cash-back, as you simply link a debit or credit card and then earn points when you shop at participating retailers.
-You can also shop through Drop’s mobile app or internet portal to take advantage of bonus offers.
+- Dosh: Dosh is a great source of passive cash-back, as you simply link a debit or credit card and then earn points when you shop at participating retailers.
+You can also shop through Dosh’s mobile app or internet portal to take advantage of bonus offers.